CGamesPlay/node-callable-instance/README.md

 ```

 ### Other Usage Variant
-If you prefer to use regular JS objects, you can easily make them callable.
+If you prefer using regular JS objects, you can easily make them callable.

 ```javascript
 import Callable from "callable-instance";